 The Number of Responders field indicates the number of responders to be involved in the current ranging

 session and determines the length of the Responder Detail List field.

+The Poll Control field shall be formatted as shown in Figure 7x1.